DEFRA/ffc-development-guide/guides/resource-provisioning/postgres-database.md

 Install the Azure Authentication SDK NPM package: `npm install @azure/ms-rest-nodeauth`.

-With the Managed Identity bound to your microservice in the Kubernetes cluster (following the guidence above), you can then access the database using the username `<managed-identity>@<azure-postgres-instance>` (e.g. `ffc-snd-demo-web-role@mypostgresserver` and an access token as the password e.g.:
+With the Managed Identity bound to your microservice in the Kubernetes cluster (following the guidence above), you can then access the database using the username `<managed-identity>@<azure-postgres-instance>` (e.g. `ffc-snd-demo-web-role@mypostgresserver`) and an access token as the password:

 ```
 async function example() {